richardgault/Automated-Ki-67-proliferation-scoring/README.md

 Other datasets can be used with the code included in this repository provided the following guidelines are followed:

 * Raw image tiles: jpeg iamge sized 1228x1228 at objective lens 40x.
 These will ultimately be downsized to 256x256 so tiles of 256x256 at 8.35x would be equivalent.
-* Mask Generation ():
+* Mask Generation (Generate_Mask_from_JSON.ipynb): This notebook will take JSON files and create the mask (png) size 256x256 along with the downsized raw image tile at 256x256 in png format.
+It is assumed that the original image sise is 1228x1228.
+It is also assumed that the data has already been separated in to train/test/validation groups.
+Additionally, the number of actual Ki-67 positive cells in the JSON files along with the number of non-positive cells is saved to a CSV file for future reference.
 * The following file structure was used during the development of this work and it is recommended an analogous structure is used when running the code from this repository
   * All Data
     * training data raw images: 256x256 at 8.35x effective magnification (i.e. 1228x1228 at 40x magnification) (png)
     * training data labels: The ground truth information for the cell classes are stored in a JSON file in the form	[{"x": 123, "y":456, "label_id": 1},{"x":321, "y":654, "label_id": 2}, ... ] where the x and y coordinate is "in the cell" and the label_id indicates the class - Ki67 positive cell (id = 1) or non-positive cell (id = 2).
 The example above would be the triplets for two different cells.(JSON)
-    * training ground truth masks: (generated using: ) 256x256 png with background as black (0,0,0), the non-positive cells coloured grey (128,128,128), and the ki67 cells coloured white (255,255,255)
+    * training ground truth masks: (generated using: Generate_Mask_from_JSON.ipynb) 256x256 png with background as black (0,0,0), the non-positive cells coloured grey (128,128,128), and the ki67 cells coloured white (255,255,255)
     * validation data raw images: same format as training data raw images.
     * validation data labels: same format as training data labels
     * validation ground truth masks: same format as training ground truth masks (generated using: )(png)